This website was first launched in 2001, at the Conference of the New Zealand Historical Association during a session devoted to Māori history.

 Pungarehu is a small coastal village which is now mostly empty (see left), a far cry from the old days when rustic folk thronged the main street, it’s a bit of a ghost town now sadly.

 Danny has a PhD in history, obtained from Massey University in 1994.
 Thereafter, he lectured in the History Department until 2005.
 Danny’s PhD thesis, Haere Whakamua, Hoki Whakamuri Going Forward Thinking Back examined the Native Land Court in Taranaki in the mid 1860s, especially its subsidiary, the Compensation Court.
-This thesis argues that, though afflicted by hurt, dispossession and loss during the 19th century, Taranaki Māori actions and responses were always founded upon customary theologies of legitimation and liberation.
+This thesis argues that, though afflicted by hurt, dispossession and loss during the 19th century, Taranaki Māori actions and responses were always founded upon customary theologies and assertions of legitimation and liberation.

 In 1995, Danny was granted a Fulbright Postdoctoral Award to research Native American history in Hawaii, Seattle, Washington DC, Rapid City, Las Vegas and San Francisco, whilst based at the amazing Darcy McKnickle Centre for the Study of the American Indian at Newberry Library, Chicago.
 In 2009, Danny was awarded a second Fulbright – this time a Senior Scholarship – to teach at the awesome Georgetown University, Washington DC (right).
 He taught a course entitled Last Outpost of Empire?
 New Zealand, National Identity and Māori to 35 extremely able American students – see Home thoughts from Georgetown, Washington DC.